Battle of Verdun: 21–26 February

 The German party of c.
-100 soldiers tried to signal to the artillery with flares but twilight and falling snow obscured them from view.
+100 soldiers tried to signal to the artillery with flares but they were not seen due to the twilight and falling snow.
 Some of the party began to cut through the wire around the fort, while French machine-gun fire from Douaumont village ceased.
 The French had seen the German flares and took the Germans on the fort to be Zouaves retreating from Côte 378.
 The Germans were able to reach the north-east end of the fort before the French resumed firing.
 The German party found a way through the railings on top of the ditch and climbed down without being fired on, since the machine-gun bunkers (coffres de contrescarpe) at each corner of the ditch had been left unmanned.
 The German parties continued and found a way inside the fort through one of the unoccupied ditch bunkers and then reached the central Rue de Rempart.

 After quietly moving inside, the Germans heard voices and persuaded a French prisoner, captured in an observation post, to lead them to the lower floor, where they found Warrant Officer Chenot and about 25 French troops, most of the skeleton garrison of the fort, and took them prisoner.
 On 26 February, the Germans had advanced 3 km on a 10 km front; French losses were 24,000 men and German losses were c.
 25,000 men.
 A French counter-attack on Fort Douaumont failed and Pétain ordered that no more attempts were to be made; existing lines were to be consolidated and other forts were to be occupied, rearmed and supplied to withstand a siege if surrounded.